shblue21/ntomb/README.md

 Network endpoints are arranged radially around a central coffin (⚰️), with different icons and colors representing connection states.
 While leveraging "undead" metaphors like zombie processes (💀), active connections (🎃), and fading connections (👻), ntomb maintains the **clarity and readability** needed by SREs and security engineers in production environments.

-**Kiroween Hackathon Entry:** This project was submitted to the KIRO AI Hackathon's "Resurrection" category, reimagining classic network tools as a modern TUI.

 ---

 ## Features